 CASBS fellow (1977-78)

 CASBS has been the grateful beneficiary of generous planned gifts from former fellows.
 With a planned gift, you can provide future support to CASBS through a bequest in your estate plans or a life income gift.

 A bequest is a gift from your estate—a transfer of cash, securities, or other property—made through a provision in your will or revocable trust, or through a beneficiary designation for a retirement plan or life insurance policy.
 A bequest costs nothing now and enables you to contribute to the Center's excellence far into the future.

 A life income gift is an arrangement that provides you or others with income and leaves a gift for CASBS in the future.
 It may entitle you to tax savings.
 Gift options, including charitable gift annuities and charitable remainder unitrusts, offer payments to you or other individual beneficiaries you name and will benefit CASBS in the future.
-(Note that life income gift options do not qualify for IRA Charitable Rollovers.)
+You can also arrange to give through your retirement plan.

 All Live Oak Society gifts stay within the Center.

 For more information, send an e-mail to email@example.com or call the Center at (650) 736-0104.

 Live Oak Society members as of September 1, 2021, with fellowship years indicated when applicable: